spinnaker/kleat/docs/docs.md

 ### Iap
 Configuration for authentication via Google Cloud Identity-Aware Proxy.
-Google Cloud Identity-Aware Proxy (IAP) is an authentication model that utilizes Google OAuth2.0 and an authorization service to provide access control for users of GCP.
+Google Cloud Identity-Aware Proxy (IAP) is an authentication model that utilizes Google OAuth 2.0 and an authorization service to provide access control for users of GCP.
 After a user has been authenticated and authorized by IAP&#39;s service, a JWT token is passed along which Spinnaker uses to check for authenticity and to get the user email from the payload and sign the user in.
 To configure IAP, set